whylabs/whylogs/README.md

 ### Log some data

-whylogs is easy to get up and runnings
+Profiling dataframes, Python dicts, or images is as easy as running:

 ```python
 from whylogs import get_or_create_session